alexk49/task-journal/README.md

-# Plain Text Journal
+# Task Journal

-Plain text journaling for tracking habits and tasks through bash and the editor of your choice.
+A plain text journal for tracking habits and tasks through bash and the editor of your choice.

 ## Why plain text?